Skip to contents

 unique_match

-Logical; if TRUE, stops searching after first match to find at most one match per row.
+Logical; if TRUE, stops searching after the first match to find at most one match per row (evaluated in the order patterns appear in regex_table).
 If FALSE, returns all matches for all patterns.

 cl

-A cluster object created by parallel::makeCluster(), or an integer to indicate number of child-processes (integer values are ignored on Windows) for parallel evaluations.
+A cluster object created by parallel::makeCluster(), or an integer to indicate number of child processes (integer values are ignored on Windows).
 Passed to pbapply::pblapply().

 use_ner

 Logical; if TRUE, uses the 'spacyr' package to validate that matches are actual Named Entities (e.g., organizations).
-Requires 'spacyr' to be installed and initialized.
+Note: spacyr must be initialized (e.g., via spacyr::spacy_initialize()) before calling this function.

 ner_entity_types